 - ii) The first workshop was held with attendees from the Regional Office, the Integrated Water Resource Planning (IWRP) Chief Directorate of the Department as well as the consulting team.
 The workshop focussed on the lists of general issues in the WMA as well as area-specific issues.
 The issues were clarified and refined during the workshop.
 Strategies were discussed and developed to address the issues. - iii) The third stage involved the preparation of the second workshop document to be used for refining strategies to address the various issues and concerns, during the second workshop. - iv) The fourth stage was the second workshop.
 During this workshop the overall management of the water resources in the catchment was discussed along with the ISP management strategies and the relevant issues and concerns.
 The priorities and responsibilities for carrying out the strategies were identified.
-First workshop attendees were again involved, as were representatives of several DWAF Head Office and Regional directorates. - v) The fifth stage is the finalisation of the ISP document.
+Attendees of the first workshop were again involved, as were representatives of several DWAF Head Office directorates. - v) The fifth stage was the finalisation of the ISP document.

-As can be deduced from the above this Lower Vaal ISP was prepared internally within the Department, and captures the Department's perspectives.
-Once approved by DWAF Management, it is intended that the Regional Office will make the ISP available to Water User

-Associations (WUAs), Water Service Providers (WSPs), Water Service Authorities (WSAs) and other forums for discussion and comment.
+As can be deduced from the above this Lower Orange ISP was prepared internally within the Department, and captures the Department's perspectives.
+Once approved by DWAF Management, it is intended that the Regional Office will make the ISP available to Water User Associations (WUAs), Water Service Providers (WSPs), Water Service Authorities (WSAs) and other forums for discussion and comment.
 These comments will be considered and worked into later versions of the ISP.
-By adopting this procedure this ISP becomes a working document, which will be progressively updated and revised by DWAF.
-Public participation forms part of the CMS process, for which the ISP serves as a foundation (see Paragraph 1.5).
+Adopting this procedure means that this ISP remains a working document, which will be progressively updated and revised by DWAF.
+Public participation forms part of the CMS process, for which the ISP serves as a foundation (see Paragraph 1.6).

 The ISP does not formulate all the details pertaining to every strategy but provides a suggested framework for each strategy around which the details will be developed by the responsible authority.
-Where relevant and readily available, certain details have been included in the strategies.
+Relevant and readily available, details have however been included where possible.
 The responsible authority for the further development of each strategy is indicated.
-This is predominantly the Regional Office, which remains responsible for involving the relevant DWAF directorates.
+For the most part this is the Regional Office, which remains responsible for involving the relevant DWAF directorates.